What is an Integrated Marketing Communications Plan?

 Need help developing your marketing communications strategy?

 In today’s digital media landscape, PR, Marketing, and Advertising are merging together at a rapid pace.
 Now, more than ever, it is important for public relations practitioners to be persuasive storytellers in new media formats such as podcasting.
 There are so many ways to tell a story.
 As healthcare PR practitioners, we have learned that earned media is not the only way to tell a story.

-While it is important to get your message out there through a PR campaign, sponsored content or digital advertising can be instrumental in reaching different target audiences to increase exposure for your medical practice.
+While it is important to get your message out there through a PR campaign, sponsored content or digital advertising can be instrumental in reaching different target audiences to increase exposure for your medical practice and business.

 Do you need help crafting a healthcare marketing plan?
 It’s your job to focus on the health of your patients.
 It’s our job to focus on the digital marketing health of your medical practice.